 It isn’t only sweets on the menu at Portos, there are also tasty sandwiches, breakfast items, soups, and salads.
-The Spanish and Latin-inspired empanadas are top-notch, even able to compete with those in my backyard of South Florida.
+The Spanish and Latin-inspired empanadas are top-notch, even able to compete with South Florida’s backyard.
 If you are looking for some yummy things to try, consider the cheese roll, potato ball, and guava & cheese strudel.

-I was in awe watching hundreds of people file in and out of Portos Bakery to order and pick up whole sheet cakes.
-Apparently, this is a big thing in Buena Park, with lines almost out the door.
+I was in awe, watching hundreds of people file in and out of Portos Bakery to order and pick up whole sheet cakes.
+This is a big thing in Buena Park, with lines almost out the door.
 The cakes were gorgeous, too, with quite a few to pick from.
 I was intrigued by the Milk ‘N Berries one.

 Visit California’s First Theme Park

 I’d heard about Knott’s Berry Farm my entire life, but other than Snoopy, Charlie Brown, and their friends being the park mascots, I knew little about it.
-Now I know how totally cool this theme park is, offering a bonus of living history and brush of nostalgia.
-Knott’s Berry Farms offers 160 acres of family fun including rides for the whole family, a water park, live entertainment daily, and shows.
+Now I know how cool this theme park is, offering a bonus of living history and a brush of nostalgia.
+Knott’s Berry Farms provides 160 acres of family fun, including rides for the whole family, a water park, live entertainment daily, and shows.

-The first thing I did at Knott’s Berry Farms was to ride three awesome coasters.
-I can attest that the HangTime (steepest vertical drop in California), Xcelerator the Ride (0 to 82 mph in 2 seconds), and Silver Bullet (two minutes of loops, spirals, corkscrews, and cobra roll) are all excellent thrill rides, and ones I would wait in line to ride.
+The first thing I did at Knott’s Berry Farms was to ride three fantastic coasters.
+HangTime (steepest vertical drop in California), Xcelerator the Ride (0 to 82 mph in 2 seconds), and Silver Bullet (2 minutes of loops, spirals, corkscrews, and cobra roll) are all excellent thrill rides, and ones I would wait in line to ride.

-Something Knott’s Berry Farm offers that is different than a typical theme park is a Western themed town, which is the concept it was founded on.
+Something Knott’s Berry Farm offers that is different than a typical theme park is a Western-themed town, which is the concept it was founded on.
 Living history interpreters are scattered throughout the businesses and Western facades and take their roles very seriously.
-Don’t expect the Town Marshall to be anything other than his character, no matter what you ask him—or any of the other colorful characters you’ll find here.
+Don’t expect the Town Marshall to be anything other than his character, no matter what you ask him—or any other colorful characters you’ll find here.

 The Knott’s Berry Farm Food Scene

 As for the food, Knott’s Berry Farm has incredible food and drink selections, with restaurants and kiosks set up all over the park; 32 to be exact.
-Be sure to try Mrs. Knott’s Chicken, the most famous item on the park menu which is found at Mrs. Knott’s Chicken Dinner Restaurant.
-This meal has been in existence since the park first opened and was one of the reasons for the success of it.
-There are also several dishes with boysenberries, too.
+Be sure to try Mrs. Knott’s Chicken, the most famous item on the park menu, found at Mrs. Knott’s Chicken Dinner Restaurant.
+This meal has been in existence since the park first opened and was one of the reasons for its success.
+There are several dishes with boysenberries, too.
 This is another staple and ongoing menu item since the early days of Knott’s Berry Farms, as the park grew from a small berry farm.

 Eat a Tasty Dinner While Rocking Out

-As the name implies, there are brews, both bottled and draft, with hundreds to choose from and over 50 on tap.
-I opted for a flight, sampling the stouts and hefe-weisse choices.
-While at Rock & Brews, be sure to visit the outdoor patios, set up for corn hole and other group-style games.
+As the name implies, there are hundreds of brews (bottled and draft) to choose from.
+Over 50 of them are on tap.
+I chose a flight, sampling the stouts and hefe-weisse.
+While at Rock & Brews, visit the outdoor patios, set up for corn hole and other group-style games.
 Join in for Happy Hour Monday through Friday from 3 to 6 PM.

 Buena Park: A California Classic

-Buena Park is definitely worth a visit on your next southern California travels.
-Whether you feel the need to taste internationally known baked goods, take the family to an amazing theme park with noteworthy attractions, or have a rockin’ good dinner, you can find it in Buena Park.
+Buena Park is worth a visit on your next Southern California travels.
+Whether you feel the need to taste internationally known baked goods, take the family to an amazing theme park with noteworthy attractions, or have a-rockin’ good dinner, you can find it in Buena Park.
 I hope these suggestions will help you plan your 24 hours in Buena Park.